nkesti0901/booking_conflict/README.md

 ## Checking the result
 Use the following GET route:
 #### localhost:8000/api/booking/conflict?date=2024-05-10
+Or check the following link in your browser:
+#### localhost:8000/booking/conflict?date=2024-05-10

 Please remember to change the date based on seeded data.

 ## Running Tests